 -

-4mm scale modern image locomotive depot
+scale modern image terminus station

 -